vancecmt/Power-BI/README.md

 # Power BI: Learning the Basics Directory
 A collection of PDF files containing dashboards, pbix files, and xlsx files, each stemming from its respective file are showcased in this directory.
-The purpose of the process is to explore real datasets, transform them into dynamic and visually compelling dashboards, and to extract actionable insights.
+The process aims to explore real datasets, transform them into dynamic and visually compelling dashboards, and extract actionable insights.
 ## Skills Demonstrated:
 - Data import and transformation using Power Query Editor.
 - Utilizing DAX (Data Analysis Expressions) for custom calculations.